James Jamerson

 James Lee Jamerson (January 29, 1936 – August 2, 1983) was an American bassist.
-He was the uncredited bassist on most of the Motown Records hits in the 1960s and early 1970s (Motown did not list session musician credits on their releases until 1971), and is now regarded as one of the greatest and most influential bass players in modern music history.
+He was the bassist on most of the Motown Records hits in the 1960s and early 1970s, though Motown did not credit session musicians on their releases until 1971, and is now regarded as one of the greatest and most influential bass players in modern music history.
 He was inducted into the Rock and Roll Hall of Fame in 2000.
 As a session musician he played on twenty-three Billboard Hot 100 number-one hits, as well as fifty-six R&B number-one hits.

 In its special issue "The 100 Greatest Bass Players" in 2017, Bass Player magazine ranked Jamerson number one and called him the most important and influential bass guitarist.
 In 2020, Rolling Stone magazine ranked Jamerson number one in its list of the 50 greatest bassists of all time.

 Early life

-A native of Edisto Island, South Carolina, he was born to James Jamerson Sr. and Elizabeth Bacon.
-He was raised in part by his grandmother who played piano, and his aunt who sang in church choir.
-As a child he was a competent piano player and performed in public.
-He briefly played the trombone.
+James Lee Jamerson was born on January 29, 1936, in Edisto Island, South Carolina, to James Jamerson Sr. and Elizabeth Bacon.
+He was raised in part by his grandmother, who played piano, and his aunt, who sang in a church choir.
+As a child he was a competent piano player and performed in public, and he briefly played the trombone.
 As a teenager he was a reserved person, and passionate about music.
-He listened to gospel, blues and jazz music on the radio.
+He listened to gospel, blues, and jazz music on the radio.

 Motown

 Jamerson moved with his mother to Detroit in 1954.
-He attended Northwestern High School; there he started on the upright bass.
-He began playing in Detroit area blues and jazz clubs and was influenced by jazz bassists Ray Brown, Paul Chambers and Percy Heath.
-He was offered a scholarship to study music at Wayne State University, and he declined.
+He attended Northwestern High School, where he started playing double bass (also known as upright bass).
+He began playing in Detroit area blues and jazz clubs and was influenced by jazz bassists Ray Brown, Paul Chambers, and Percy Heath.
+He was offered a scholarship to study music at Wayne State University, but declined.
 After graduating from high school, he continued performing in Detroit clubs.
 He joined blues singer Washboard Willie's band and later toured with Jackie Wilson.
-His increasingly solid reputation started providing him opportunities for sessions at various local recording studios.
-Starting in 1959, he found steady work at Berry Gordy's Hitsville U.S.A. studio, home of the Motown record label.
-He played bass on the Smokey Robinson single "Way Over There" (1959), John Lee Hooker album Burnin (1962) and the Reflections' "(Just Like) Romeo and Juliet" (1964).
-There he became a member of a core of studio musicians who informally called themselves the Funk Brothers.
-This close-knit group of musicians performed on the vast majority of Motown recordings during most of the 1960s.
-Jamerson's earliest sessions were performed on double bass but, in the early 1960s, he switched to playing an electric Fender Precision Bass for the most part.
+His growing reputation started providing him opportunities for session work at various local recording studios.
+Starting in 1959, he found steady work at Berry Gordy's Hitsville U.S.A. studio in Detroit, home of Gordy's Motown record label.
+He played bass on the Smokey Robinson single "Way Over There" (1959), John Lee Hooker's album Burnin (1962), and the Reflections' "(Just Like) Romeo and Juliet" (1964).
+He became a member of a core of Motown studio musicians who informally called themselves the Funk Brothers.
+This close-knit group performed on the vast majority of Motown recordings in the 1960s.
+Jamerson's earliest sessions were performed on double bass, but in the early 1960s he switched to playing primarily an electric Fender Precision Bass.